helidon-io/helidon/docs/mp/metrics/metrics.md

 - Note the `application`, `vendor`, and `base` sections.

-If an HTTP request [selects by scope](#scope-specific-retrieval), the output omits the extra level of structure that identifies the scope as shown in the following example.
+If an HTTP request [selects by scope][selects-by-scope], the output omits the extra level of structure that identifies the scope as shown in the following example.

 JSON metrics output for the base scope (partial):